Cray-HPE/canu/readme.md

 - Adjusted the STP timeout to 4 seconds from the default of 15.
 - Changed setup.py file glob to follow previously updated Jinja2 template locations.
 - Command line option --csi-folder has changed to --sls-file.
 Any SLS JSON file can be used.
-- Installation via pip now supports noner modes.
+- Installation via pip now supports non-developer modes.
 Pyinstaller binary and RPM now work as advertised.
 - The directory of canu_cache.yaml is now dynamically configured in the user's home directory (preferred), or the system temporary directory depending on filesystem permissions.
 - Added `canu cache location` print the folder where your cache is located
 - Added `canu cache print` to print a colored version of your cache to the screen